Sometimes, being negative just works.

 Humans pay more attention to unpleasant information.
 The bias is a useful evolutionary trait – fire burns, falling hurts, and lions will eat you.

-Now let’s take a more abstract fear: failure.
+Now, let’s look at a more abstract fear: failure.
 An uncomfortable feeling, right?
 So it’s brave of Pinterest to whack it front and centre in its latest campaign.
 And then turn the idea around to help people overcome self-doubt.

 It would’ve been so easy to come up with a line resembling You’ve Got This!
 But Don’t Don’t Yourself is genuinely relatable – we’ve all felt that stutter of nerves while trying new things.
 Pinterest shows us that it understands our hang-ups, then pushes us onwards with a grin.